 Tools and equipment may be as simple as hammers or as complex as computers.
-Whatever they are, however, workers must use them safely and employers must reduce any risk that tools and equipment pose in the workplace.
+Whatever they are, however, workers must use them safely and employers must reduce any risk in the workplace that tools and equipment pose.

 Correct Maintenance of Tools and Equipment

 A further part of a health and safety strategy is to maintain tools and equipment regularly.
 This helps to identify safety problems before they become a serious hazard.
 Only qualified people should carry out the maintenance.
 They should also keep records of their inspections.

 Safety Law on Tools and Maintenance